February 25 – March 9, 2019

 Enjoy breakfast this morning at our hotel, before transferring to the airport for our morning flight to the island of Palawan.
 Upon arrival, we make the 45-minute drive through rural countryside to Nacpan Beach.
 We have time to enjoy this 2.5-mile stretch of white sand beach to swim, sunbathe or laze under the shade of a coconut tree.
 Enjoy a barbecue lunch on the beach.
 Later on, we trek through the jungle, crossing some streams and climbing paths, to reach Nagkalit-Kalit Falls, where you can swim in the cool crystal clear pool.
 In late afternoon, we drive to the town of El Nido to check in to our hotel.
 (Breakfast / Lunch)

 Embark on a full-day excursion doing some island hopping in Bacuit Bay off El Nido.
 On Miniloc Island we find a Big Lagoon Island with dense tropical jungle that comes right to the shoreline; a small lagoon ringed by limestone formations, which you reach by swimming through a hole in the rock; a Secret Lagoon reached by swimming through a hidden crevice in the rock face.
+We wear our swimsuits and flip flops as the wet landings mean we have to wade between our boat and the shore.
 We visit Shimizu Island for a barbecue lunch and a chance to snorkel among large schools of brightly colored fish.
 Finally, we cross back to Palawan and visit 7 Commandos Beach which has a little beach bar, the perfect place for cocktail hour in late afternoon.
 We return to our hotel in El Nido for a free evening.
 (Breakfast / Lunch)

 Snorkel and Kayak / Beach Hopping